MicrosoftDocs/dynamics365smb-docs/business-central/ui-excel-report-layouts.md

 ### [From AL code](#tab/from-code)

 This way is the most advanced.
 It requires knowledge of AL code, so it target programmers.
-In this case, the Excel layouts are part of an extension package that you install.
+The Excel layouts, in this case, are part of an extension package that you install.
 For more information, see [Creating an Excel Layout Report](/dynamics365/business-central/dev-itpro/developer/devenv-howto-excel-report-layout) in the Developer and IT Pro help.

 ---